frouo/lembot-public-website/privacy.md

 As a lembot user, the only personal data lembot.com stores about you is your _first name_, _last name_, _company name_, _email address_.

-In order to run the service, lembot.com stores _lemlist API keys_, _campaign IDs_, Google Sheets _spreadsheets IDs_ and _sheets IDs_ used for in saved bots.
+In order to run the service, when you save a bot, lembot.com stores _lemlist API keys_, _campaign IDs_, Google Sheets _spreadsheets IDs_ and _sheets IDs_.
+If you don't save the bot, none of these keys and ids are saved.

 Only you can access your data.

 This data is stored on databases within the EU and, as such, lembot.com is bound to EU data laws and practices such as GDPR.

-## Deletion of your personal data
+### Deletion of your personal data

 At any time you can request the cancellation of your account and full deletion of your data.
 This will remove all your personal data listed above.